BSc (Computing Science) Hons (UTS)

-I continue to be involved in the Child and Youth Development Research Partnership (CYDRP) between the Menzies School of Health Research and NT government agencies to develop and conduct research using a large-scale repository of linked administrative data to investigate health, social, educational, and welfare outcomes for children and young people in the NT in partners.
+I continue to be involved in the Child and Youth Development Research Partnership (CYDRP) between the Menzies School of Health Research and NT government agencies to develop research using a large-scale repository of linked administrative data that investigates health, social, educational, and welfare outcomes for children and young people in the NT.
 My research focus in the partnership is primarily on behavioural and mental health outcomes, especially self-harm and suicide.

 2022 – current Honorary Fellow Menzies School of Health Research, Darwin, Australia